Workshop Summary: Grow Leaders at Every Level

 In order to support and level up the performance and success of your employees, it’s important that their training and development involve an inside-out process.
 Stephen Covey wisely stated in his book The 7 Habits of Highly Effective People, “Our paradigms, correct or incorrect, are the sources of our attitude and behavior, and ultimately our relationships with others.”
 Your employees' ability or lack thereof to be their best self on a consistent basis is dependent upon their beliefs, thoughts, perspectives, values, behavior, and actions.

-The Grow Leaders at Every Level Training Workshop is inspired by my experiences of navigating the ranks of management within Marriott Hotels and developing leaders with and without titles in order to build high-performance teams, deliver WOW customer service experiences and increase the revenue and profits of each business which I had P&L responsibility.
+The Grow Leaders at Every Level Training Workshop is inspired by my experiences of navigating the ranks of management within Marriott Hotels and developing leaders with and without titles in order to build high-performance teams, deliver WOW customer service experiences and increase the revenue and profits of each department and business which I had P&L responsibility.

 The experience that drives home how this perspective of growing leaders at all levels proves that it gives a leader, and an organization a competitive advantage is highlighted in the following story.